 The significance of turtles in various tales is not limited only to ancient cultures.
 Even modern-day folklore from different parts of the world presents turtles as characters that embody certain qualities or traits such as perseverance, protection, and resilience.
 The slow and steady movement of turtles is often admired as a lesson for patience, but they can also come across as fierce and determined in situations that demand it.
 Thus, turtles remind us of the need to adapt and change our approach according to changing circumstances.

-More to Explore: Do Turtles Have Nipples?
+More to Explore: How Big Do Pink Belly Sideneck Turtles Get?

 Turtle Conservation Efforts: Community Involvement and Policy Changes